BhaskarTrivedi/QuerySearch_Recommentation_Classification/AddingPythonAnywhereDomain.md

 PythonAnywhere can be used with python flask to add domain support for you online application and server creation.
 Using PythonAnywhere is very easy to add backend support for you application.

-If you are student and don't want pay money but want to explore how it work tgen don't worry.
+If you are student and don't want pay money but want to explore how it work then don't worry.
 PythonAnywhere provide free account with limited access.
-You joust need to create a beginner account . https://www.pythonanywhere.com/pricing/
+You just need to create a beginner account . https://www.pythonanywhere.com/pricing/

 Create a beginner account.
 Once account is created click on web app and create application with flask with your required python version.